Posted - September 19, 2011 | Updated : August 27, 2015

 And here we have our first sighting of Jack Knight, our up and coming Starman (though he doesn't know it yet).

 He is holding a Gravity Rod given to him by his father, Ted, the original Starman.
 The Gravity Rod is a lesser kind of Cosmic Rod.
-Note that Jack's thigh is bleeding.
+Jack's thigh is bleeding.
 He has just been attacked in his antique shop and has barely escaped with his life.
 Ted Knight is also a victim of attack and is recovering in the hospital.
 Jack is on his way to tell his father what happened.

-Hope O' Dare, a police officer, is the nearest thing we have to a babeshot in this comic, so let's have it
+Hope O' Dare, a police officer, is the nearest thing we have to a babeshot in this comic, so let's have it.

 The Mist gives Ted Knight a phone call.
 Very wordy and very chilling.
 What the villain is threatening is slow death and torture to Ted and his family.
 Ted Knight immediately tells Jack to get out of Opal City.

 The next scene is Jack waiting in a bus stop.
-He's going to go far away and restart his shop.
+He's going to go far away and restart his hop.
 It's a quiet, nothing moment, and, just like in real life, the most pivotal times sometimes happen in these quiet, nothing moments.
 On the surface, Jack is just one more guy in the bus stop, but inside him something is happening.
 Just like in real life, the big changes happen to people beneath the surface.
 See what I told you about the dead-on way Robinson handles the human side of Starman?
 This is all good.
 In that bus stop, we have the moment that could be called the origin of the newest Starman: Jack Knight.
 Jack's mother is dead but there is a wing of the local museum that is dedicated to her, that wing is being attacked.
 Suddenly we're not at the bus stop anymore.

 All this heroics gets the attention of the Shade.
 Even during his career as a villain the Shade chose to ply his dark trade in Keystone City, bringing him into confrontation with the Flash.
 Opal City is his sanctuary, untouchable, it must be protected, so the Shade is particularly keen on seeing Jack take on the mantle of Starman.